JawaharSrinath04/Parameter-Efficient_Sentiment_Classification_for_E-Governance_Consultation/README.md

 # **Parameter-Efficient Sentiment Classification in E-Governance Using LoRA and Domain-Grounded Synthetic Data**
-This repository contains the official implementation and synthetic dataset for the research paper:
-"Parameter-Efficient Sentiment Classification in E-Governance using LoRA and Domain-Grounded Synthetic Data."

 ## **Overview**
 Automated sentiment analysis of policy consultation comments is challenging due to technical language and data scarcity.
 We propose a framework that: